Help us improve your experience.

 The TARGET_DEFINED subscription requests for configuration paths are treated as ON_CHANGE requests only.

 For ONCE, ON_CHANGE and SAMPLE subscriptions, the collector can request an initial update containing the current state of the paths in the subscription.
-This update, also known as an initial sync, is valuable because:
+An initial sync update is valuable because:

 • The collector has a complete view of the current state of every field on the device for that sensor path.

-• Event-driven data (ON_CHANGE) is received by the collector at least once before the next event is seen.
-In this way, the collector is aware of the data state before the next event happens.
+• Event-driven data (ON_CHANGE) is received by the collector at least once before the next occurs, ensuring that the collector remains aware of the data state beforehand.

 The SubscribeRequest message includes a flag called updates_only.
 When this flag is set to true, the target device does not send an initial sync, only subsequent updates as follows: